gromacs/gromacs/docs/dev-manual/language-features.rst

   impossible to tell whether a variable passed as a parameter may change as a result of a function call without looking up the prototype.
+* Use ``not_null<T>`` pointers wherever possible to convey the semantics that a pointer to a valid is required, and a reference is inappropriate.
+See also |linkrefnotnull|.
 * Don't use C-style casts; use ``const_cast``, ``static_cast`` or
   ``reinterpret_cast as appropriate``.
 See the point on RTTI for ``dynamic_cast``.
 For emphasizing type (e.g. intentional integer division)